RoboJackets/software-training-old/Syllabus.md

-# RoboJackets Software Training - Fall 2021
+# RoboJackets Software Training - Fall 2022

 The RoboJackets software training program is designed to prepare you to work on software for the RoboJackets competitive teams.
 This program offers practical experience writing code using C++ and ROS.
 It also covers some of the fundamental concepts of robotics used by all of our teams.

 ## Trainers

-- Navaneet Kadaba (Software Training Lead)
+- Justin Johnson (Software Training Lead)
+- Aiden Stickan
-- Nico Bartholomai
+- Matthew Hannay
 - Isaac Dale
-- Hussain Gynai
-- Matthew Hannay
-- Charlie Jenkins
-- Nicolas Leone
+- Miles Gordon
-- Vivek Mhatre
+- Sumedh Garimella
-- Adithya Vasudev
+- Yashas Ambati

 ## Meeting Schedules